syed-002/Space-Obstacle-game/README.md

 # Space-Obstacle-game
-- A game developed in python using the pygame for the course of ISS (Intro to Software Systems)
+- A game developed in python using the pygame library.

 ### Install pygame to run the game